treesturn/Paper_Ninja_Bot/README.md

 -pip install requests
 -pip install beautifulsoup4

+1. Generate an API key using Bot father and include it into Telegram_Bot.py
-1. Run Telegram_Bot.py
+2. Run Telegram_Bot.py
-2. Find our chatbot, Paper Ninja Bot, on Telegram
+3. Find our chatbot, Paper Ninja Bot, on Telegram
-3. Type /search.
+4. Type /search.
 The bot will prompt you to search for a keyword
-4. Type in your keyword to get back results
+5. Type in your keyword to get back results

 Visit this youtube link to watch a short presentation on the project https://www.youtube.com/watch?v=cu1IVtf96NQ